anBertoli/rust-notes-cheat-sheets/01_interior_mut_shared_ownership_thread_safety.md

 ### `RefCell<T>`

-Interior mutability for all types via **references** to the inner value.
-RefCell allows you to borrow the wrapped value either mutably or immutably.
-Dynamic run-time borrowing ensures no more than one mutable borrow or mixed borrows occur at the same time (mixed = both & and &mut at the same time).
+Interior mutability for all types via **references** to the inner value. `RefCell` allows you to borrow the wrapped value either mutably or immutably. _**Dynamic run-time borrowing**_ ensures no more than one mutable borrow or mixed borrows occur at the same time (mixed borrows = both & and &mut at the same time).

 When the inner value is borrowed, a `Ref` or `RefMut` is returned, which can be used as a reference to the inner value.
-When this object is dropped, the internal borrowing bookeeping is reverted accordingly.
-These syntethic references point to the original RefCell, so the RefCell cannot be moved/dropped until all these refs are dropped.
+When this object is dropped, the internal borrowing bookkeeping is reverted accordingly.
+These synthetic references point to the original `RefCell`, so the `RefCell` cannot be moved/dropped until all these refs are dropped.

 | Type | Provides | Accessors | Panics| Send | Sync |
 |:---:|:---:|:---:|:---:|:---:|:---:|
 | `RefCell<T>` | References (&/&mut) | `.borrow()`<br>`.borrow_mut()` <br><sub>to get the Ref/RefMut</sub> <br><br> `.deref()`<br>`.deref_mut()`<br> <sub>on the Ref/RefMut</sub> | Mixed borrows or more <br>than one mutable borrow | ✅<br><sub>(if T is Send)</sub> | 🚫 |

 #### Safety Notes
-<p>1) Returned references (Ref/RefMut) are checked via dynamic borrowing.
+1\) Returned references (`Ref`/`RefMut`) are checked via dynamic borrowing.
 There is no way we can obtain more than one exclusive ref or mixed refs to the inner value at the same moment.
-2) RefCell is not Sync (no &RefCell can be shared between threads) because updates of the internal borrowing state are not synchronized.
-3) RefCell is Send if T is Send: if T is Send there's no problem in moving the RefCell and using it at different times.
-If T is not Send and RefCell was nonetheless Send, T could end up being used in different threads, invalidating the Send safety limit imposed on it.</p>
+2) `RefCell` is not _Sync_ (no `&RefCell` can be shared between threads) because updates of the internal borrowing state are not synchronized.
+3) `RefCell` is _Send_ if `T` is _Send_: if `T` is _Send_ there's no problem in moving the `RefCell` and using it at different times.
+If `T` is not _Send_ and `RefCell` was nonetheless _Send_, `T` could end up being used in different threads, invalidating the _Send_ safety limit imposed on it.

 ### `Mutex<T>`